Eldringrg/bmr_calculator/README.md

 # bmr_calculator

-A calculator app that helps to measure  Basal Metabolic Rate.
+A calculator app that helps to measure  Basal Metabolic Rate.The basal metabolic rate (BMR) is the amount of energy needed while resting in a temperate environment when the digestive system is inactive.
+The Mifflin-St Jeor Equation has been shown to be more accurate than the revised Harris-Benedict Equation.
+So this app calculates bmr based on
+Mifflin-St Jeor Equation:
+For men:
+BMR = 10W + 6.25H - 5A + 5
+For women:
+BMR = 10W + 6.25H - 5A - 161

 ## Deployment